Authentic Japanese Ramen Pop-up Coming to Denver in 2019

 When or What is a “Pop-up?”

-A restaurant pop-up is our early way of introducing ourselves to Colorado.
-The pop-up only takes place for a limited time, and it will happen in the greater metro Denver area (eventually beyond).
+A restaurant pop-up is our way of introducing ourselves to Colorado.
+The pop-up only takes place for a limited time and will occur throughout the greater Denver metro area (and eventually beyond).

 Click the image for more information about our upcoming event on October 6th and 7th (Sunday and Monday).